 When I began working with my peers on the RAMP engine, I was able to propose several accepted changes, including:

-Creating a design document to facilitate collaboration across members of our team
+Developing an on-boarding process for new members Creating a design document to facilitate collaboration across members of our team Having plans approved by lab management before dedicating resources.

 During Summer 2021, our previous web developer stepped down, which meant it was time for someone to inherit the project as the Disability lab's new Site Reliability Engineer.
 At first, it seemed my job was rather simple.
 The site wouldn't show up on google search, so I figured I would have to make a google search console account, index the site manually, and then play with SEO for a bit.